javiacei/developing_in_a_black_hole/speech.md

 Ok ...

-# Contents
+So this talk is about how you can integrate Vim with Tmux and an introduction of HTTPie.

-So this talk is about how you can integrate Vim with Tmux and an introduction of HTTPie and jq
+You can follow the presentation in the first github repository and the second one is my Vim and Tmux configuration.

 # Vim